On-Camera TTL Flash / Remote Manual Flash

 Compatible with most flashes and triggering circuits.
 Can handle up to 300 volts.
 See our cables and adapters section for appropriate connecting cables.

+The Plus IVe can receive a 2-Stage triggering command from a Plus IIIe but cannot send one.
 2-Stage triggering works as expected for most modern cameras when using an ACC cable.
 A few exceptions are detailed below:

 Plus IV Operational Considerations:

 1) Nikon Cameras with MC-DC2 ports do not provide half-press, or full press output through the MC-DC2 port.
-This means that any camera using an N-MCDC2-ACC cable won’t be able to provide the “half press your remote camera from the camera in your hand” operation when using the shutter release button.
+This means that any camera using an N-MCDC2-ACC cable may not be able to provide the “half press your remote camera from the camera in your hand” operation when using the shutter release button.
 This affects the following cameras:

 Note: This does NOT impact half-press or full-press INPUT to the camera, as this works just fine with the N-MCDC2-ACC cable on a remote camera.